thaaoliveira1/Sentiment-Analysis-Twitter-Python/README.md

 To get started with this application, follow these steps:

 1. Clone this repository to your local machine.
-2. Download the file from this link https://drive.google.com/file/d/1FAgZ9cdNjlousnXqvZ-36p0QIpb0tbm3/view?usp=share_link and copy it to the repository folder
+2. Download the file from this link https://drive.google.com/file/d/1FAgZ9cdNjlousnXqvZ-36p0QIpb0tbm3/view?usp=share_link, copy it to the repository folder and rename it to `twitter_data.csv`
 3. Install the required libraries listed in the requirements.txt file using the following command: pip install -r requirements.txt.
 4. Obtain Twitter API credentials and update the config.py file with your credentials.
 5. Open the Twitter_Sentiment_Analysis.ipynb file in Jupyter Notebook.